272 pages | 6 x 9 | 13 illus.

 The Corporeal Imagination is a groundbreaking investigation into the theological poetics of material substance in late ancient Christian texts.
 From hagiographies to literary descriptions of sacred paintings to treatises on relics and theurgy, Miller examines a wide variety of ancient texts to reveal how Christian writers increasingly described the matter of the world as invested with divine power.
 By appealing to the reader's sensory imagination, Christian texts endowed phenomena like relics, saints' bodies in hagiography, and saints' presence in icons with a visual and tactile presence.
 The book draws on a variety of contemporary theoretical models to elucidate the significance of all these materials in ancient religious life and imagination.

-Patricia Cox Miller is W. Earl Ledden Professor of Religion at Syracuse University.
+Patricia Cox Miller is W. Earl Ledden Professor of Religion, Emerita, at Syracuse University.
 She is author of Biography in Late Antiquity: A Quest for the Holy Man and Dreams in Late Antiquity: Studies in the Imagination of a Culture and editor (with Dale B. Martin) of The Cultural Turn in Late Ancient Studies: Gender, Asceticism, and Historiography.